Commentary

 These pieces are written for a general audience and are intended to complement the video series by providing additional context, historical detail, and analytical depth in an accessible written form.

-Each entry below links to the original post as published on LinkedIn.
+Each entry below links to the original post.

 “A Republic — If You Can Keep It” Why Separation of Powers Matters The Presidency - A Powerful Office Bound by Law